wireapp/wire-server-deploy/offline/wiab-staging.md

 ## WIAB staging ansible playbook

-The ansible playbook will perform the following operations for you and it expects the access to internet on the target system to be available to be able to download/install packages:
+The WIAB-staging ansible playbooks require internet access to be available on the target machine.
+Assuming it is available, these playbooks will perform the following steps automatically:

 **System Setup & Networking**:
   - Updates all system packages and installs required tools (git, curl, docker, qemu, libvirt, yq, etc.)